Indianapolis: Geography

 Indianapolis is located in the East North Central region of the Midwestern United States, about 14 mi south-southeast of Indiana's geographic center.
-It is situated 98 mi northwest of Cincinnati, Ohio, 107 mi north of Louisville, Kentucky, 164 mi southeast of Chicago, Illinois, and 168 mi west of Columbus, Ohio.
+It is situated 98 mi northwest of Cincinnati, Ohio; 107 mi north of Louisville, Kentucky; 164 mi southeast of Chicago, Illinois; 168 mi west of Columbus, Ohio; and 243 mi northeast of St. Louis, Missouri.
 According to the U.S. Census Bureau, the Indianapolis (balance) encompasses a total area of 367.9 sqmi, of which 361.6 sqmi is land and 6.3 sqmi is water.
 It is the 18th-most extensive city by land area in the U.S.

 As a consolidated city-county, Indianapolis's city limits are coterminous with Marion County, except the autonomous and semi-autonomous municipalities outlined in Unigov.
 Nine civil townships form the broadest geographic divisions within the city and county; these are Center, Decatur, Franklin, Lawrence, Perry, Pike, Warren, Washington, and Wayne townships.
 The consolidated city-county borders the adjacent counties of Boone to the northwest; Hamilton to the north; Hancock to the east; Shelby to the southeast; Johnson to the south; Morgan to the southwest; and Hendricks to the west.

-Between 2.6 million and 11,700 years ago, the Indianapolis area was situated on the southern margin of the Laurentide Ice Sheet.
+Between 2.6 million and 11,700 years ago, the Indianapolis area was situated on the southern margin of the Laurentide ice sheet.
 The erosive advance and retreat of glacial ice produced a flat or gently sloping landscape, known as a till plain.
 Elevations across Indianapolis vary from about 650 ft to 900 ft above mean sea level.
 Indianapolis is located in the West Fork White River drainage basin, part of the larger Mississippi River watershed via the Wabash and Ohio rivers.
 The White River flows 31 mi north-to-south through the city and is fed by some 35 streams, including Eagle Creek, Fall Creek, Pleasant Run, and Pogue's Run.
 The city's largest waterbodies are artificial quarry lakes and reservoirs.

 Cityscape

 Indianapolis is an example of a planned city.
 In 1821, the Indiana General Assembly selected a site near the confluence of the White River and Fall Creek to serve as the new state capital, adopting a plan co-designed by surveyors Alexander Ralston and Elias Pym Fordham.
 The grid plan called for a town of 1 sqmi centered on a traffic circle (from which Indianapolis's "Circle City" nickname originates).
 Four diagonal avenuesIndiana (northwest), Kentucky (southwest), Massachusetts (northeast), and Virginia (southeast)radiated a block from the circle.
 The city's address numbering system originates at the intersection of Washington (running east–west) and Meridian streets (running north–south).

 In the 2020 census, Indianapolis was among the 20 largest cities in the U.S. by both population and land area.
-The city’s population density of 2,455 people per square mile (948/km^{2}) ranked 222nd.
+The city's population density of 2,455 people per square mile (948/km^{2}) ranked 222nd among major U.S. cities.
 This contrast is evident in Indianapolis's cityscape where low-density development patterns dominate and some 14600 acres of farmland remain within its municipal boundaries.